 I must say I’m not a huge fan of the question, ‘What do you have for Christmas dinner?’
 There is something quite bizarre about people wanting to be satisfied by the idea or the look of something that they aren’t going to eat.
 And what do you say when you’ve grown up with a non-Christian tradition, one where that one day and one meal aren’t the highlight of the year?
 To make sure I wasn’t missing anything about the roots of what I grew up with, I googled, ‘What do brahmins eat for Christmas?’ and even ‘What do Bengali Vaishnavas eat for Christmas dinner? but got nothing back in response.
 We did have Christmas celebrations every year at the temple but I know they were completely different to most people’s experiences of Christmas.

 An all pervasive smell of ghee, with notes of rosewater, cardamom & saffron and a hint of tangy fresh whey hits a spot for me.
 I don’t really get the intense attachment to Christmas dinner.
 We had regular festivals throughout the year with huge amounts of festive food and sights, smells and rituals aplenty.
 In contrast to this, I would argue that most of mainstream society, increasingly secular as it is, doesn’t have many traditions and festivals; Christmas feels like one of the few festivals and traditions that really still exist.
+Miriam Margolyes described the Jewish festival of Passover as the equivalent of Christmas but with less ‘slumping – it’s a much more active, communal event’, which also seems like a good way of describing festivals at the temple.
 I feel puzzled by the attachment to one single meal in the year and to things you wouldn’t normally choose to eat.
 I always felt the variety of food was a positive aspect of our festivals: different people would cook and the feast would vary quite a lot from one occasion to the next, depending on who was in the kitchen.

 There is a supposed gap on the plate that I am expected to fill but I am very aware that many of the things I hold dear simply do not slot into Christmas dinner.
 That said, I am confused by this so-called gap on the plate.
 I remember my housemates making Christmas dinner at university and never having seen so much food outside of a temple celebration.
 I took a bit of everything and my plate was already filled.
 Where was this gap I was told about?
 I’m certainly not going to NOT make something, but it highlights the issue I sometimes encounter of people insisting, in the face of plenty, that there is something missing or a deficit.